Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type

 \emph{In this section, we prove that every countable group $G$ acting discretely by isometries on a connected piecewise hyperbolic $\cat$ simplicial complex $X$ with countably many simplices that belong to finitely many isometry types, and boundary amenable vertex stabilizers, is boundary amenable.
-This will be applied in Section~\ref{sec:theorems} to show that all $2$-dimensional Artin groups of hyperbolic type are boundary amenable (they act on their coned-off Deligne complex).
+As a consequence, we derive that all $2$-dimensional Artin groups of hyperbolic type are boundary amenable, using their action on the modified Deligne complex.
 Also, we show that, under the assumption that all edge stabilizers in $X$ are amenable, the action of a group $G$ as above on the visual boundary $\partial_\infty X$ is Borel amenable: this will be useful in later sections to tackle the measure equivalence rigidity questions.}